 Fun fact: Treasure Island got its name from an early hotel owner in the area who buried a couple wooden chests on the beach.
 He then “found” his own “treasure,” and we now have Treasure Island Beach!

-Distance from Walt Disney World: 121 miles, two hours
+Distance from Walt Disney World: 121 miles, two hours, Gulf of Mexico

 The three beaches here are Crescent Beach, Turtle Beach and Siesta Beach.
 Siesta Beach has year round lifeguards which makes this particular beach perfect for families.
-Crescent Beach is a bit more secluded with two public parking access points.
-Crescent Beach boasts Point of Rocks, which has coral formations and marine life!
-This is a great place to snorkel.
-Finally, Turtle Beach is a bit sportier with a playground, volleyball, and horseshoe.
+Crescent Beach is a bit more secluded, has coral formations and marine life, and is a great place to snorkel.
+Turtle Beach is a bit sportier with a playground, volleyball, and horseshoe.
 Turtle Beach is the best beach in Siesta Key for shell hunting, especially after a storm!

-Distance from Walt Disney World: 108 miles, just under two hours
+Distance from Disney: 108 miles, just under two hours, Gulf of Mexico

 We hope you find a beach that suits you and your family perfectly!
 There is nothing quite like a day at the beach.
 Combining time at the ocean with time at Walt Disney World will give you a magical vacation like none other!